Quick Notes

-The KALI (opens new window) legal engineering team has drafted forms of Wrappr templates, starting with LLC, UNA, and DAO Charters.
+The Kali (opens new window) legal team and contributors have drafted forms of Wrappr for public minting, starting with LLC, Non-profit, and Charter templates.

 Jurisdictions with neutral e-signature laws that should support cryptographic key-signatures (key-sign) include the United States, Canada, China, Australia, New Zealand, Cayman Islands, and BVI.
 Key-sign in these jurisdictions carries the same (or similar) legal weight as handwritten signatures as long as they satisfy general requirements of the specific country’s law.